 James B. Smith, MS email: [email protected].
 A graduate of George Williams College, Mr. Smith’s current interests include the use of genealogy and descriptive-experiential family research in the process of learning Bowen theory, intercontinental and cross- cultural issues in teaching and learning Bowen theory, and the place of Bowen theory in the history of psychology and western thought.
 He is a founding member of WPFC and has been its Executive Director since 2008.
 He pursued doctoral studies at Duquesne University and training in Bowen theory at the Family Therapy Institute at Western Psychiatric Institute and Clinic.
 A presenter at local, and international national Bowen Theory and other family therapy meetings, and a writer of articles and chapters on Bowen theory and its applications, Mr. Smith has a consulting practice in Pittsburgh.

 James C. Maloni, PhD

 email: [email protected].
 Dr. Maloni is a graduate of Niagara University and Duquesne University.
 He retired from independent practice of clinical psychology in late 2002.Since retirement, his primary interest has been to apply Bowen theory to the societal processes related to development and leadership in Africa.
 His specific focus is on Rwanda and South Africa.

 Jean Kirstein Brannan, MSW, LCSW email: [email protected].
 A graduate of the University of Pittsburgh, she is a licensed clinical social worker with over 35 years of experience working in community mental health.
 She is now in private practice with Spiegel Freedman Psychological Associates.
-She applies Bowen theory to her work with children and families who present a variety of problems.
-She is a licensed social worker and unit manager of Child and Family Services at Mercy Behavioral Health in Pittsburgh.
-She studied Bowen theory at the WPIC Family Therapy Institute and has continued individual study at WPFC, having joined it’s faculty in 1995.
+She applies Bowen theory to her work with children, adults, and families who present with a variety of concerns.
+She studied Bowen theory at the Western Psychiatric Hospital and Clinic Family Therapy Institute and has continued individual study at WPFC, having joined it’s faculty in 1995.